KSanthanesh/designer-silks/README.md

 - There are 4 Testcases in Cart page.
 Such as Update, Remove, Keep Shopping and Secure Checkout Buttons.
 1. Update Button - User can update the quantity increase or decrease items and followed by clicking the update button it will update the quantiy and automatically correct the amount of subtotal according to the quantity selected.
 The item quantity can range between 0 to 99. the programme donot allow letters and decimal points.
 Success message will appear after updating the quantity.
 Testing Proved.
   - [ Success Message for Updated the Product quantity ](static/images/update-qty-testing.PNG)
 2. Remove Button - The remove button can be used to delete items in the shopping Cart page.
-The new page opens and remains the user the shopping cart is empty and success message will appear on the top right..There is one button for Return to shop.
+The new page opens and remainds the user the shopping cart is empty and success message will appear on the top right.There is one button for Return to shop.
 If the user Press that Button it will redirect to Products page.Testing Proved.
   - [ Product Removed from the Cart message ](static/images/delete-qty-testing.PNG)
 3. Keep Shopping - User click the Keep shopping button it will redirect to Product page.
 Testing Proved.
 4. Secure checkout Button - User clicks this button it will go to Check out page.
 Testing Proved.
   - [ Keep Shopping and Secure Checkout Button ](static/images/secure-checkout-testing.PNG)

 #### <span style="text-decoration: underline">Checout Page Testing</span>
-There are Two cases in the Check out page. such as Adjust Bag and Complete order Button.
-And Required form validation Tested in this page.
+There are Two Testcases in the Check out page. such as Adjust Bag and Complete order Button.
+And Required form validation Tested in this page. if the User is not login, then it will ask you to Register or Login the page.
 Testing proves that these options worked as per design.
   - Adjust Bag button - It will Redirect to Cart Page if the user want to update or remove the product.Testing Proved.
     - [ Adjust Bag Button ](static/images/adjust-bag-testing.PNG)
   - Complete Order Button - It will goes to Checkout Success Page if they enter all the required Criteria fields.Testing Proved.